European Commission (H2020)

 Research group links

-My Ph.D. dissertation (The Paradoxical Subject, 2000) analysed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
+My Ph.D. dissertation (The Paradoxical Subject, 2000) analyzed Judith Butler’s and Michel Foucault’s understandings of the subject from the perspective of Critical Theory.
+I have a longstanding interest in and teach feminist philosophy, with a focus on philosophy of science and identity politics.

-My postdoctoral research encompasses several discrete and detailed empirical studies on how cultural differences affect practices of knowledge making.
-I am particularly interested in the interseciton of the three axes technoscientific knowledge production, socio-legal and philosophical concepts of the human and self-understanding fo the individual.
+My postdoctoral research encompasses several discrete and detailed empirical studies on how cultural differences affect epistemic practices.
+I am particularly interested in the intersection of the four axes techno-scientific knowledge production, ethical and societal values, bioeconomic values, science policies.

 Stem Cell Science: Epistemology, history, ethics and research practice